alschmut/StructBuilderMacro/README.md

 }
 ```

+### Limitations
+- The list of default values is limited to the values specified in the below table.
+The list can be extended, if necessary.
+- For an enum Type `MyEnum` the default value is currently set to `MyEnumBuilder().build()`, instead to the first enum case
+- The macro only works on `struct` definitions

 ### Specified default values
 The list of default values is limited to the values specified in the below table.